ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 As discussed in the hiring chapter, hiring is very hard.
 Even the most thoughtful hiring processes will not achieve a 100 percent success rate.
 Said another way, mis-hires are inevitable.

- e best way to handle the potential for unsuccessful hires is first to have the humility to acknowledge that your hiring process isn t perfect, and then to be thoughtful about how to measure the success of the new employ - ees and take swift action to correct any mistakes. e process should be transparent upfront to new employees, clearly explaining expectations.
+The best way to handle the potential for unsuccessful hires is first to have the humility to acknowledge that your hiring process isn t perfect, and then to be thoughtful about how to measure the success of the new employ - ees and take swift action to correct any mistakes. e process should be transparent upfront to new employees, clearly explaining expectations.
 Managers should work with new employees to make sure their role is a mutual fit, that the new employee is starting to feel at home in the role, and that they are delivering at a level commensurate with what they were hired for.
 At sixty or ninety days, it should be clear to both the new employee and the manager whether those expectations are being met.

 If there is disagreement on whether the employee is being successful, that s a good sign that it's not working out, and you should consider relatively quickly whether there is another spot on the team where the new employee might be a better fit, or if both sides might be better off parting ways.